CAFAudit/audit-service/docs/pages/en-us/Architecture.md

 ## Audit Service Component Architecture

-The Auditing library can be set-up in the following configuration modes:

-- Direct to Elasticsearch
-	- The Auditing library builds and sends audit events directly to Elasticsearch.
-This configuration is covered in the Getting Started guide [here](Getting-Started).
-- Web Service Client
-	- The Auditing library builds and sends audit events to the Audit Web Service REST API.
-This configuration is covered in the Web Service guide [here](Web-Service).
-- No-op
-	- The Auditing library does not build audit event messages or send them to an endpoint.
-This configuration can be useful for testing as Elasticsearch or Audit Web Service components are not required.
-The Auditing library No-op mode is covered in the Client-side API guide [here](Client-API).

 The figure below illustrates the Audit service flow and relationship of components when the Auditing library is set-up to communicate directly with Elasticsearch or with the Audit Web Service REST API.

 ![Architecture](images/AuditWebServiceArchitecture.png)